 The United States Geologic Service (USGS) has great resources on where you can find all of Earth’s water resources.
 Read on to learn more at the Water Science School.

-It is all Connected
+It's all Connected

 The water cycle has no starting point, but we'll begin in the oceans, since that is where most of Earth's water exists.
 The sun, which drives the water cycle, heats water in the oceans.
 Some of it evaporates as vapor into the air; a relatively smaller amount of moisture is added as ice and snow sublimate directly from the solid state into vapor.
 Rising air currents take the vapor up into the atmosphere, along with water from evapotranspiration, which is water transpired from plants and evaporated from the soil.
 The vapor rises into the air where cooler temperatures cause it to condense into clouds.

-What is a Watershed
+What is a Watershed?